Aiven-Open/klaw-docs/docs/HowTo/topics/View-consumer-lag.md

 # View Consumer Lag

-Consumer lag indicates the lag between Kafka producers and Consumers.
+Consumer lag indicates the lag between Kafka® producers and Consumers.
 If the rate of producing events on to the topic exceeds than consuming, then there would be a lag.
-Kafka provides a cli kafka-consumer-groups to view the lag per topic partitions.
+Kafka® provides a cli kafka-consumer-groups to view the lag per topic partitions.

 ## How to view the consumer lag in Klaw